SandroK0/workout-app/README.md

 - **Swagger UI:** `http://your-api-domain.com/api/docs`
 - This interface provides interactive documentation where you can test endpoints directly from your browser

+## Authentication

+All authenticated requests require a Bearer token in the `Authorization` header:

 ## Endpoints

 - [User](#user-endpoints)